Evolution (Stargate SG-1)

-In the episode, Stargate Command and it's allies encounter a new enemy "Super Soldier", who is impervious to their weapons.
-Believing that the Goa'uld Anubis has created this enemy using Ancient technology, Dr. Jackson (Michael Shanks) travels to South America to investigate a similar device mentioned in legend.
+In the episode, Stargate Command and its allies encounter a new enemy "Super Soldier", who is impervious to their weapons.
+Believing that the Goa'uld Anubis has created this enemy using Ancient technology, Dr. Jackson (Michael Shanks) travels to Honduras to investigate a similar device mentioned in legend.
 Meanwhile, the rest of SG-1 along with their allies Bra'tac (Tony Amendola) and Jacob Carter (Carmen Argenziano) hatch a plan to capture one of the soldiers alive.

 The writers wanted to introduce a new enemy in response to more and more of the Jaffa defecting and turning against the Goa'uld, as well as creating a soldier that was a much more powerful adversary.
-"Evolution" part 2 broke rating records for the Sci-fi Channel as the channels most watch broadcast to-date, as well as being the most watch episode of Stargate SG-1.
+"Evolution" part 2 broke rating records for the Sci-Fi Channel as the channels most watch broadcast to-date, as well as being the most watch episode of Stargate SG-1.